Devotions

 Just a Chirp Away

 Mom and Dad penguin do have their hands full when old Mr. Stork decides to pay them a visit.
-First, their young come by way of egg, which has to be sat upon for weeks.
-After the “big day” mom and dad have to stay on land with their baby until it can swim in […]
+First, their young come by way of egg, which has to […]

 Read More